-Just as COVID-19 damages other organs, scientists have discovered that the virus can also cause neurological problems, from seizures to hallucinations to mental confusion.
-This could be a result of oxygen starvation or the aftermath of the cytokine storm when the body’s immune system overreacts to the virus.
+Just as COVID-19 damages other organs, scientists have discovered that the virus can also cause neurological symptoms, from brain fog to seizures to hallucinations to mental confusion.
+This could be a result of oxygen starvation to the brain cells or the aftermath of the cytokine storm when the body’s immune system overreacts to the virus.

 Reports cite cases of Guillain-Barré syndrome, an affliction that can lead to temporary paralysis, as well as dizziness, headaches, temporary loss of smell and taste, agitation, and confusion.
 However, there is no data, whether such symptoms, tracked during the course of the disease, will prove to be permanent.

 Ana is a regular contributor to the University of Miami Health System.
 She is a renowned journalist and author, who has worked at The Miami Herald, The Miami News, and The Palm Beach Post.
 Visit her website at anavecianasuarez.com or follow @AnaVeciana on Twitter.